All Episodes

 People can be upset with me if they want.

-I, like a whole lot of people use the N-word all day, every day my whole life.
+I, like a whole lot of people, use the N-word all day, every day, my whole life.

 Publicly, I wouldn't do that, but I have no issue with it.

-White people framing the discussion for the use of the N-word.
+I have a problem with, and excuse me here, white people framing the discussion for the use of the N-word.

 They better not sit there like plantation owners and tell black people how to use a language that was forced on us.